hyperfocus-net/cms-skeleton/README.md

 Read and edit the environment specific `config/app_local.php` and set up the `'Datasources'` and any other configuration relevant for your application.
 Other environment agnostic settings can be changed in `config/app.php`.

-## Layout

-The app skeleton uses [Milligram](https://milligram.io/) (v1.3) minimalist CSS framework by default.
-You can, however, replace it with any other library or custom styles.